 What Location, Location, Location Means In Real Estate

-It is the real estate agents' mantra: Location, location, location.
-You've certainly heard the phrase enough and may wonder what inspires agents to say the word three times.
-In a nutshell, location, location, location means identical homes can increase or decrease in value due to location.
-The saying is repeated three times for emphasis, and it is the number one rule in real estate, though it is often the most overlooked.
+It's the real estate agents' mantra: Location, location, location.
+You've probably heard the phrase often and may wonder what inspires agents to say the word three times.
+In a nutshell, location, location, location means homes can experience large increases or decreases in value due to nothing other than their location.
+The saying's repeated three times for emphasis, and it is the number one rule in real estate, while also often the most overlooked.

 The Epitome of Location, Location, Location

 The most desirable locations with the highest home values are those in prime spots, such as the following: